EA App: Origin client

-EA Play
+Origin Access

 EA released a subscription service for accessing and playing their games on PC in 2016 originally called EA Access; via the Origin client, this was called Origin Access.
 Users can choose between paying a monthly or yearly subscription fee to access a large collection of EA titles (known as The Vault).
 Origin Access subscribers also get a 10% discount on all Origin purchases.
 Starting in March 2018, Origin Access starting offering titles from Warner Bros.
 Interactive Entertainment and was looking to add other publishers' titles, including those from indie games.

 At E3 2018 EA announced a premium tier for Origin Access called Origin Access Premier, that allows to play future EA games early, the games will be full version in contrast to the "First Trials" giving to basic Origin Access members.
 To streamline branding, EA renamed both EA Access and Origin Access both to EA Play, with the Origin Access Premier named to EA Play Pro.